 Periodontal Disease Symptoms

-Gum disease doesn’t usually appear before the 30s or 40s and men are more likely to have gum disease than women.
-Smoking or chewing tobacco is one of the most significant risk factors associated with periodontal disease and can also lower the chances of successful treatment.
-Hormonal changes in women, diabetes, other illnesses, certain medications and genetic susceptibility also play a role in the risk of contracting periodontal disease.
+Gum disease doesn’t usually appear before the 30s or 40s, and men are more likely to have gum disease than women.
+Smoking or chewing tobacco is one of the most significant risk factors associated with periodontal disease, and it can also lower the chances of successful treatment.
+Hormonal changes in women, diabetes, other illnesses, certain medications, and genetic susceptibility also play a role in the risk of contracting periodontal disease.

 You may need to be screened for gum disease if you display any of these symptoms: